KGumarov/KGumarov/README.md

 - I'm Kamil, 22 y.o.
 - From Russia, living in Kazan
-- The Bachelor of Science degree in Physics [Kazan Federal University](https://kpfu.ru/)
+- The Bachelor of Science degree in Physics from [Kazan Federal University](https://kpfu.ru/)

 ## Technologies & Tools